aaronparker/aaronparker.github.io/_posts/2014-10-23-appv-publishing-xendesktop-powershell.md

 Please ensure that you test thoroughly before using in a production environment.
 Comments or feedback on bugs, better ways to do things or additional steps is welcome.

 Note - a very big thanks to David Wagner at Citrix (and team) for assisting with working out how to write the App-V publishing information that you see in the Studio UI.
-This is done by applying the description &#8220;Created with Studio&#8221; to the publishing configuration (presumably only the first configuration that you apply with that description).
+This is done by applying the description "Created with Studio" to the publishing configuration (presumably only the first configuration that you apply with that description).